 Comedy points out the absurdity of bigotry.
 Comedy makes hard truths easier to hear.
 Comedy serves as a form of catharsis, social critique, and opens the door to talking about taboo experiences; it normalizes groups and individuals too often portrayed as “the other.”

 Today, diverse comedy writers and performers want to create hilarious comedy that reveals their lived experiences, addresses injustice, and brings people together to connect about urgent topics like racial justice, gender equity, climate change, and Islamophobia.
 They want their comedy to make it in Hollywood while collaborating with philanthropists, social movements and social justice organizations to increase its impact.
-And yet, until now there was no model to make them visible and support them.
+And yet, until recently there was no model to elevate and support them.

-The Yes, And… Laughter Lab is an essential part of the comedy landscape — designed to be one of the most important places for networks, platforms and distributors to find exciting new comedy content and creators, while connecting an expanding pool of non-profit and advocacy organizations with potent creative partners.
+The Yes And… Laughter Lab is a competitive incubation lab, pitch program and showcase that lifts up the best comedy writers and performers creating new comedy about topics that matter, with a focus on BIPOC, immigrant, Muslim, LGBTQ, and female talent.
+Designed to be one of the most important places for networks, platforms and distributors to find exciting new comedy content and creators, Laughter Lab connects an expanding pool of non-profit and advocacy organizations with innovative creative partners to ignite social change.